Since I withdrew my support from both the Reform and the Branch Committee, I have been joined by many other people locally.

 If any other former Reform branch members share this sentiment, please let us know.
 We all need to be communicating with each other, and the GB-PAC umbrella might be the ideal platform for doing so.

-Wales.
+Hi.
+You are one of many, there is a collective of X-Reformers who are taking similar action in the midlands and Wales.
 They are supporting each other under the banner of Independent Britain, some are standing as Independents in the May elections.
 Please check out Independent Britain on facebook.
 I will try to get some of them to reach out to you.

 Count me in!
 Disappointed in how recently NF and Yusaf seem to have gutted Reform of what it once stood for.
 Disappointed too in how Reform have got rid of at least 2 of it’s best assets, RL and BH - a huge loss to the party.